-Juniors doctors vote for strikes in England
+Junior doctors vote for strikes in England

 Junior doctors in England have voted in favour of taking strike action in their fight to get a pay rise of 26%.

-Members of the British Medical Association are now expected to take part in a 72-hour walkout, possibly as early as mid March.
+Members of the British Medical Association (BMA) are now expected to take part in a 72-hour walkout, possibly as early as mid-March.

 The union said the rise being asked for was to make up for pay cuts since 2008 once inflation is taken into account.

-But experts said if a different measure of inflation is used the fall in pay for junior doctor roles is lower.
+But experts said if a different measure of inflation is used, the fall in pay for junior doctor roles is lower.

 The ballot by the BMA involved nearly 48,000 members working across hospitals and the community - more than two-thirds of the junior doctor workforce.

-More than three-quarters of those balloted took part with 98% voting in favour of action.
+More than three-quarters of those balloted took part, with 98% voting in favour of action.

 'Frustrated, in despair and angry'

-BMA junior doctors committee co-chair Dr Robert Laurenson said the vote showed the strength of feeling about the issue.
+BMA junior doctors committee co-chairman Dr Robert Laurenson said the vote showed the strength of feeling about the issue.

 "The government has only itself to blame, standing by in silent indifference as our members are forced to take this difficult decision."